Merck Manual

 View Patient Education

 Melanin is the brownish pigment responsible for the color of skin, hair, and the iris of the eyes.
 It is produced by melanocytes.
 Most people have similar numbers of melanocytes, and the wide range of color shades of human skin is due to the amount of melanin that is produced rather than the number of melanocytes.
-There are different subtypes of melanin, the main ones in the skin being
+There are different subtypes of melanin, and the main ones in the skin are

 • Eumelanin (brown and black types)